Join the library’s free program to help

 While it’s a great start to reading, if your child is only pretending to read, you shouldn’t count it for this project.
 If your child has memorized a book you read together frequently and can read it themselves, then go ahead and count it.

-Every Child Ready to Read @ your library!
+Every Child Ready to Read At Your library!

 You are your child’s first and most important teacher!
 You know your child best and can work with them at times when they are in the mood to learn.